 Studies on birth order often contradict themselves.
 Although it’s fun to read about and compare within our own family, ultimately, it is still a theory, and our outcomes are determined by so much more (family structure, socio-economic status and so much more) than just birth order.

-Looking for name labels for multiple kids?
+Looking for name labels for multiple kids to calm the siblings fighting over who owns what?
 Mabel’s Labels has a Split Name Label Pack!